rust-lang/book/second-edition/src/ch17-00-oop.md

 that they combine the data made up of the pointer to a concrete object with the behavior of the methods defined in the trait.
-Keep in mind that trait objects are different from objects in other languages; we can't customize the kind of data held in a trait object like we can by definining struct fields, for example.
-Trait objects aren't as generally useful as objects in other
+Keep in mind that trait objects are different from objects in other languages; we can't customize the kind of data held in a trait object like we can by defining struct fields, for example.
-languages: their purpose is to allow abstraction across common behavior.
+Trait objects aren't as generally useful as objects in other languages: their purpose is to allow abstraction across common behavior.

 A trait defines behavior that we need in a given situation.
 We can then use a trait as a trait object in places where we would use a concrete type or a